-Sun angles, altitude and azimuth
+• Sun angles, altitude and azimuth

-These factors are all calculated by the Tygron Geodesign Platform itself, based on the date, the time of the day and the project location.
+These factors are all calculated by the Tygron Geodesign Platform itself, based on the date and time of day and project location.
 The date chosen for this research is August 8, 2020.
 The location is the main part of Rivierenwijk, a part of Transwijk and a small part of Dichterswijk, in Utrecht.
 Sun daily motion is automatically calculated, based on the sunrise/sunset table, described in the DPRA Heat Stress Report (Tygron, 2019).

-Air temperatures (hourly, daily minimum and maximum)
+• Air temperatures (hourly, daily minimum and maximum)

 Air temperatures are all measured at a nearby weather station at 1,5 m height.
-In this case the closest KNMI weather station is in De Bilt (KNMI, n.d.).
+In this case the closest KNMI weather station is in the Bilt (KNMI, n.d.).
 The hourly, daily minimum and maximum temperature all can be directly used from this weather station (Tygron, 2020c).

-Global radiation (hourly and average)
+• Global radiation (hourly and average)